 2,680: Sabbatical Leave and Procedures

-Any academic faculty member whose position is funded in whole from state sources, and who has served full-time (an appointment at 1.0 FTE for the contract year) on either an "A" or "B" contract for six or more years is eligible for sabbatical leave.
+Any academic faculty member whose position is funded in whole from state sources, and who has served full-time (an appointment at 1.0 FTE (full-time equivalency) for the contract year) on either an “A” or “B” contract for six or more years is eligible for sabbatical leave.
 Such faculty shall serve at least six additional years prior to eligibility for subsequent sabbatical leaves.
-Faculty holding the designation of lecturer may be eligible for sabbatical leave, at the discretion of the University.
+Faculty holding the designation of non-tenure track instructional faculty may be eligible for sabbatical leave, at the discretion of the University.
 Those faculty whose primary responsibility is administrative in nature are not eligible for sabbatical leave.
+The purpose of sabbatical leave is to further scholarship and research activities.

 Full-time faculty whose positions are funded in whole or in part from non-state sources may be eligible for sabbatical leave according to the terms of this policy only if the funds to support a sabbatical leave can be derived from the appropriate non-state funding source.
 The use of non-state funds for sabbatical leave must also be approved by the appointing authority.